jzy3d/jzy3d-api/README.md

-jzy3d-api
+Jzy3d
 =========

-Jzy3d is a framework for easily drawing 3d and 2d charts in Java, using either fast native GPU rendering or CPU based rendering.
-The framework targets simplicity and portability (AWT, SWT, NEWT, Swing, GPU/CPU, etc).
+Jzy3d is a framework for easily drawing 3d and 2d charts in Java, using either fast native GPU rendering or CPU based rendering to enhance portability across combination of OS/JVM/GPU.

+The framework targets simplicity and portability (AWT, SWT, NEWT, Swing, JavaFX, Offscreen rendering using either GPU or CPU), running on MacOS, Windows and Linux.
+Jzy3d available for other languages/platforms such as [Scala, Groovy, Matlab](http://jzy3d.org/community.php), [C#](https://github.com/jzy3d/nzy3d-api), and even [Python](https://github.com/jzy3d/pyzy3d) through a bridge allowing either Py4j or Jython.

+The API can be used [freely in commercial applications](license.txt).
+You can explore the [tutorials](jzy3d-tutorials). an then purchase the [extended developper guide](http://jzy3d.org/guide.php) to support the development effort.

 # How to use